Posted March 7, 2012

 When a website doesn’t offer contact information and you perform a WHOIS request to find the owner of the domain, the WHOIS information may be immediately available, but given factors like those listed above, the information you are looking for may remain not be offered, may be false, or may be anonymized.
 But it is the first step in tracking down how to reach out and find that recipe for pink cupcakes which started you on this quest to begin with.

-“Knujon’s Abused Domains Study: KnujOn reviewed nearly one million WHOIS records from domain names advertised with SPAM: Email or postings containing irrelevant, inappropriate or indiscriminate messages sent to a large number of recipients.
-LookingGlass Cyber (n) - tons and tons of emails sent out with no relevance to anyone, or anything. in 2011 and found that 22.8% of the rogue registrations could be blocked with fundamental validation.”
+“Knujon’s Abused Domains Study: KnujOn reviewed nearly one million WHOIS records from domain names advertised with SPAM: Unsolicited usually commercial messages (such as e-mails, text messages, or Internet postings) sent to a large number of recipients or posted in a large number of places. in 2011 and found that 22.8% of the rogue registrations could be blocked with fundamental validation.”

 ICANN’s Response to its WHOIS Accuracy Study: “The Study found (and most public comment submissions agreed) that the levels of inaccuracy are unacceptable.”